 “So, no one has anything else interesting to share?
 Luke?
 What about you?”

-“I, uh, played Monopoly a few times,” Luke replied quietly, unsure that’s anything interesting to share.
+“I, uh, played Monopoly a few times,” Luke replied quietly, unsure whether that qualified as interesting.

 “Lovely!”
 Ms. Green clapped her hands.
-“At least one of you were playing board games with your family.
+“At least one of you was playing board games with his family.

 “Well,” Luke admitted sheepishly, “It wasn’t exactly with my family.
 My mom downloaded it onto the computer for me.”